Case study

 EarthCARE

-A mission to better understand the interactions between processes that play a role in regulating Earth’s climate.
+A mission to better understand the role of clouds and aerosols in regulating Earth’s climate.

 Artist's impression of EarthCARE mission.
 Credit: ESA/ATG Medialab

-EarthCARE (Earth Clouds, Aerosols and Radiation Explorer) is a joint European-Japanese mission, due for launch in May 2024, with significant UK involvement.
+EarthCARE (Earth Clouds, Aerosols and Radiation Explorer) is a joint European-Japanese mission, with more than 20 UK organisations involved.
+The mission was launched successfully on 28 May 2024.

-The mission should lead to more reliable climate predictions and better weather forecasts.
+The mission is the brainchild of Professor Anthony Illingworth, from the University of Reading.
+It should lead to more reliable climate predictions and better weather forecasts.

-The EarthCARE satellite is the sixth Earth Explorer mission of ESA’s Living Planet Programme.
+The EarthCARE satellite is the sixth, and most complex, Earth Explorer mission of ESA’s Living Planet Programme.
 Earth Explorers are focused research missions dedicated to specific aspects of our planet’s environment carrying onboard leading-edge technologies, with the overall emphasis on learning more about the interactions between components and the impact that human activity is having on natural processes.

-Aerosols control cloud properties, while clouds control the production of rain and convection influences stratospheric humidity.
+Aerosols, like dust and smoke, play a role in the formation of clouds and their properties.
+Clouds control the production of rain and convection influences stratospheric humidity.
 The observations of EarthCARE will lead to more reliable climate predictions and better weather forecasts.

 Mission facts